Mte90/Contribute-to-opensource-the-right-way/manuscript/chapter1-bio.md

 ## Addendum (third edition)

-Write a new edition required 2 years with the Covid pandemic that broke the flow of ideas generated during FOSS live events, but I didn't stop gathering resources and doing Open Source.
+Writing a new edition required two years with the Covid pandemic that broke the flow of ideas generated during FOSS live events, but I didn't stop gathering resources and doing Open Source.

 ![Me with the Public Money Public Code T-Shirt at camera dei Deputati](images/1/camera.jpg)